Materials-Consortia/OPTIMADE/optimade.rst

   - **Support**: Support for database-provider-specific properties is fully OPTIONAL.
   - **Query**: Support for queries on these properties are OPTIONAL.
-    If supported, only a subset of filter operators MAY be supported.
+    If supported, only a subset of the filter features MAY be supported.
   - **Response**: API implementations are free to choose whether database-provider-specific properties are only included when requested using the query parameter :query-param:`response_fields`, or if they are included also when :query-param:`response_fields` is not present.
     Implementations are thus allowed to decide that some of these properties are part of what can be seen as the default value of :query-param:`response_fields` when that query parameter is omitted.
     Implementations SHOULD NOT include database-provider-specific properties when the query parameter :query-param:`response_fields` is present but does not list them.